davelively14/snapterest/README.md

   - Required to get jest working with react-addons-test-utils
   - Ensure you have the `.babelrc` file created and configured (see below under *Deviations, .babelrc* section)
   - Ensure you have modified the `package.json` file by adding the Jest configuration block (see below under *Deviations, package.json* section)
+- flux
+  - Application arcitecture for React that is based on unidirectional data flow

 ## Deviations